thecasualcoder/kube-tmuxp/README.md

 ## Limitations

-* Generates kube configs for Kubernetes clusters (GKE) on Google Cloud Platform (GCP) only
+* Currently works for Google Kubernetes Engine (GKE) only.
+However, it can be extended to work with any Kubernetes clusters.
+Feel free to submit a PR for this.